AnselmoJimenez/calculator/README.md

 > An algebraic calculator

 ## Outline
-I chose to create this project to explore Extended BNF Notation for grammars and Recursive Descent Parsing of strings.
-This formal grammar defines the syntax rules that govern input on this standard algebraic calculator.
+I chose to create this project to explore **Extended BNF Notation** for grammars and **Recursive Descent Parsing** of strings.
+A recursive descent parser is a top-down parser that processes input based on a set of recursive functions, where each function corresponds to a grammar rule.
+It parses the input from left to right, constructing a parse tree by matching the grammar’s production rules.
-The expression structure goes as follows:

 ```
 // Expression Structure